Signaloid: Shaping the Future of Uncertainty Quantification in Computing

 Imagine your customer’s software is an orange Lego brick sitting on top of a normal CPU, a blue Lego brick.
 Suppose you want to predict the price of a financial stock with Monte Carlo simulations.
 You can change the software to implement a Monte Carlo simulation, and you will then have to run thousands or millions of iterations on normal computing hardware, which is a lot of effort and cost.
 Or, you can use our processor to do all of these things using new mathematical techniques we have implemented inside the processor’s design.

-It’s like a transparent Lego brick sitting in between the blue and orange one, providing a virtualization layer on top of your existing computing hardware but making it look like a new kind of processor.
+It’s like a transparent Lego brick sitting between a blue and orange one, providing a virtualization layer on top of your existing computing hardware but making it look like a new kind of processor.
 Our customers just see the virtualization layer as a new backend, not what hardware is beneath it.
-So they can get it up and running more easily without having to rewrite their software, and still get high-quality results.
+So they can get it up and running more easily without having to rewrite their software and still get high-quality results.

 Since you can’t represent real numbers on a digital computer exactly, digital computers today deal with either integers or floating point numbers with a certain bit-level precision.
 We add a third data type that accounts for a distribution of values, representing the uncertainty around a data point and capturing what other outcomes may be possible, though not necessarily likely.
 Our challenge was creating an efficient representation of a distribution, as digital computers only have a limited number of bits to use to represent any distribution.